phgelado/guardmypi/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This space will show useful examples of how GuardMyPi can be used. <!-- Additional screenshots, code examples and demos work well in this space.
+You may also link to more resources. _For more examples, please refer to the [Documentation](https://example.com)_ -->